-The CPO is responsible for ensuring compliance with state law and the Rules, policies, and procedures of the Board of Governors and to establish guidelines and procedures for purchasing including payment processing to third parties, PCard administration, and any other related processes.
-Regardless of whether the CPO delegates authority to Buyers and/or University departments, responsibility for ensuring compliance with state law and the Board of Governors' Rules, policies, and procedures shall be the obligation of the CPO.
+The CPO is responsible for ensuring compliance with applicable laws and the Rules, policies, and procedures of WVURC and to establish guidelines and procedures for purchasing including payment processing to third parties, PCard administration, and any other related processes.
+Regardless of whether the CPO delegates authority to Buyers and/or departments, responsibility for ensuring compliance with applicable laws and policies/ procedures shall be the obligation of the CPO.